TrevorBlythe/Rusty-DNN/README.md

 # In progress

-If literally anyone stars this project I will add convolutional layers.
+If literally anyone stars this project I will add convolutional layers, more activations, and deconv layers.
 If this project get 20 stars I add everything

 # Installation